Women and Abortion

 2. An unborn child is not a part of the woman’s body.

 The unborn entity is not part of the pregnant woman’s body.
-The conceptus is a genetically distinct entity with its own unique and individual gender, blood type, bone-structure, and different genetic code.
+The conceptus is a genetically distinct entity with its own unique and individual different genetic code, gender, blood type, and bone-structure.
 To say that the unborn entity is part of its mother is to claim that the mother possesses four legs, two heads, two nose…etc. But this is not true.

 This is seen clearly in the case of conception in a petri dish or the “test-tube” baby.
 In this case the conceptus, if it has white parents, can be transferred to the body of a black woman and be born white.
 Hence, the unborn is not part of the pregnant woman’s body but is a totally separate entity.